ceyhunbcelik/PHP-Education/README.md

 some helpful functions for array operations.
 I already know much more but some of functions is necessary?
 I don't know.
 I wrote comment side of code if you're want to check.

 #### 2. Array Functions - 2
-in this functions, it's making amazing manipulate arrays like a filter, random, search, shift, pop etc
+in this functions, it's making amazing manipulate arrays like a filter, random, search, shift, pop etc.

 #### 3. Array Functions - 3
--
+easy to manipulate index position by these functions.

 #### 4. String Functions
 -